ucdavis-noyce/YouTube-Auditing-Mitigating-Bias/README.md

 Sock puppet implementation for collecting YouTube data.

 ### [YouTube Slant Estimation](https://github.com/ucdavis-noyce/YouTube-Slant-Estimation)
 Estimate the ideological slant of a YouTube video using the Twitter API.
+Also provides an abstraction over `youtube-dl` for collecting video metadata.

 ## Citation
 ```